 After over a year of bouncing, swinging, twisting, turning, sensing and feeling with many many curious young people, Stick-Stuck: a curious place to play! has gone to bed for a long rest.

 Stick-Stuck: a curious place play!
 2014-2015

-Stick-Stuck: a curious place play! were creative multi-sensory play spaces for children on the autistic spectrum and who have complex needs.
+Stick-Stuck: a curious place to play! were creative multi-sensory play spaces for children on the autistic spectrum and who have complex needs.
 Stick-Stuck! offered inclusive places were children can play and discover the sparks of friendship.
-Illuminating these sparks – words were not needed but looks, sounds and moving around are invited to join in!
+Illuminating these sparks – words were not needed but looks, sounds and moving around were invited to join in!

 The nature of Stick-Stuck! was to encourage child-led play in a safe, inviting environment.
 Invitations to play were for two or three children at once, depending on needs.
 Two or three facilitators were part of the play spaces when it was in full swing.
-All facilitators had a performing arts background, experience, training and expertise in play and working with children and young adults in a creative environment.
+All facilitators had a performing arts background, training and expertise in play and working with children and young adults in a creative environment.
 Two were Feldenkrais Practitioners who worked with special needs children in their private practice.

 Stick-Stuck! had been successfully inviting children at Trinity School, Essex, UK, to play between July 2014-May 2015.
 Pupils were chosen by the school and have complex disabilities and challenging behaviours, some professionals might use the term ‘hard to reach or hard to engage’.
 Inviting them to play in a curious place, using their abilities, their movement capabilities, complemented their school-based learning and was received with smiles, happy sounds, and softening in their behaviours, in turn improving their sense of self.